KoMa-Git/GithubPortfolio/testing_AI_testing/readme.md

 But a library API is kind of basic stuff, free AI versions surely find many many references online.

 ## Let's see what was made
 You can find both versions in their folders.
-I went further with the Claude version and after correcting small things and adjusting the responses to my taste I: <br>
+I went further with the Claude version and after correcting small things and adjusting the responses to my taste, <br>
-**deployed it on Render**: https://library-api-7y4z.onrender.com/docs <br> **created API tests with Postman**: https://www.postman.com/koma-4884/portfolio
+**I deployed it on Render**: https://library-api-7y4z.onrender.com/docs <br> **and created API tests with Postman**: https://www.postman.com/koma-4884/portfolio

 ## Prompting approach and how it evolved:
 I started with natural language, without any specification on the app's structure or behaviour.
 My idea was to reach the goal in iterations, adding endpoints and functions later - which might indicate changes in the core structure (like SQL tables, connections).
 It's a challenge from real life and it was challenging for AI as well, even in this small-scale project.